harvardfop/harvardfop.github.io/_posts/1111-11-11-backcountry-living.md

 - Do not put a plastic bag over a sleeping bag’s bottom for extra waterproofing, it will collect condensation that’s escaping from your sleeping bag, and you’ll wake up with soaking wet feet.
 - Keep one pair of socks in your sleeping bag and never take them out: your “bed socks”.
 This way, no matter how wet, cold, or grungy your feet get during the day, you’ll always have clean, dry warmth awaiting you in your sleeping bag.
 - You can put the bottom of your sleeping bag on your backpack to keep your feet off the ground.
-- Brent’s Curtain Method (BCM): enter your sleeping bag warm wearing a layer of polypro.
-Drop your poly bottoms to your ankles, but do not take off.
+- Brent’s Curtain Method (BCM): enter your sleeping bag warm wearing an extra shirt and pair of pants.
+Drop your pants to your ankles, but do not take off.
 Lift your shirt to your neck and roll-up sleeves, or just leave shirt around neck.
-When your body temp starts to drop through the night, pull the ‘curtains’ down: pull your poly tops and bottoms on, giving you the extra bit of warmth to sleep for another couple of hours.
+When your body temp starts to drop through the night, pull the ‘curtains’ down: pull your tops and bottoms on, giving you the extra bit of warmth to sleep for another couple of hours.
 - Another method of keeping warm is the Matissa Gasket (MG) which involves taking a fleece and clothes to wrap around your neck in your sleeping bag.
 Since heat in a sleeping bag often escapes through the hole in the top, the gasket plugs up the hole.
-- Since staying on the ensolite pad is important if you want to stay warm, you can shape your ensolite to ‘hold’ your body on the pad by placing shoes under the ensolite sides to make the edges higher than the middle and stop the pad from sliding.
-Also, if you are sleeping on slanted ground, you can place shoes and boots at the bottom of your ensolite to keep it from sliding out from under the tarp.
+- Since staying on the sleeping pad is important if you want to stay warm, you can shape your sleeping to ‘hold’ your body on the pad by placing shoes under the sleeping pad sides to make the edges higher than the middle and stop the pad from sliding.
+Also, if you are sleeping on slanted ground, you can place shoes and boots at the bottom of your sleeping pad to keep it from sliding out from under the tarp.
 - Clothing can act as padding to fill in spots, pad rocks, and try to make your bed more comfortable.
 - If you are getting cold at night, make sure you go to bed warm.
 The sleeping bag only retains heat, so do calisthenics before getting in your sleeping bag or even push-ups or sit-ups once in your sleeping bag to warm up the bag.
 - Because the ground sucks away your heat, the higher off the ground you are, the warmer you are, so do not be afraid to place layers of clothes on your sleeping pad to create an extra insulating layer.